rshum19/ballbot_ctrl_sim/README.md

 ## Models Available

 ## Running Examples
 Example simulation are stored in the direction `ballbot_ctrl_sim/examples`.
-Use
+You can run any script inside it and it should simulate ballbot.

+If you want to simulate ballbot with your own controller I suggest creating a very similar script to the one in the examples directory.

 ## Changing Model Parameters
 Ballbot model parameteres are stored in  `models\get_ballbot2D_model_params.m`